 Cybersecurity isn’t an option anymore and must be something that is a part of the foundation of the company.
 This is crucial to reduce the risk of significant loss and data breaches that can affect the operations of the company.
 It’s also important to maintain the trust of customers and clients.
 If a data breach occurs or hackers access sensitive data and information, it can lead to customers taking their business elsewhere.
 When addressing cybersecurity in your organization, here are three items to consider:

 - This is an enterprise-wide problem and cannot be addressed in isolation by a standard risk approach.
 These risks go far beyond data breaches, where records are compromised or credit card information is stolen.
 Risks today include company safety systems, networks, supply chains, and business continuity.
 This is not limited to your organization but the organizations with which you do business, especially if you provide just-in-time materials or services.

 - The best way to address risk today is with a holistic approach.
 Bring together the principal stakeholders and/or functions within your organization, such as Human Resources, Security, IT, Facilities, and Treasury.
 Consider bringing in your insurance broker or provider to conduct industry analysis and offer guidance on change risk issues.
 You may also want to include parts of your supply chain in this group.

 - Scenario testing is the best way to understand the risk impact.
-Outline and define the different business scenarios that could compromise your organization and test them from end-to-end.
-This would include people, process, and systems .
+Outline and define the different business scenarios that could compromise your organization and test them from end to end.
+This would include people, processes, and systems.

-To summarize, organizations must stress test their insurance portfolios, think holistically across cyber and physical security, look at the whole supply chain, and understand that cyber is now a critical component of the business.
+To summarize, organizations must stress test their insurance portfolios, think holistically across cyber and physical security, look at the whole supply chain, and understand that cybersecurity is now a critical component of any business.